โœซ BOOKS โœซ FASHION โœซ HOME DECOR

 Things to Know Before You Go to Iceland

-things to know before you go to Iceland
+know before you go to iceland pinterest pin

 People Are Very Friendly

 Iceland is routinely ranked the safest country in the world and is one of the happiest countries in the world.
 Everywhere you go, people are warm, welcoming and helpful.
-Every time we made a silly mistake (which was a lot) the people we encountered went above and beyond to help us.
-The language and the landscape are intimidating, but thanks to their helpfulness, the locals rescued us (and our trip) time and time again.
+Every time we made a silly mistake the people we encountered went above and beyond to help us.
+The language and the landscape are intimidating, but the locals rescued us (and our trip) time and time again.

 The Weather Is Unpredictable